ChaseLabIGDB/home/content/authors/杨雅冉/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   - Administration
 ---

 Yaran Yang is a highly professional and outstanding laboratory manager.
+She is mainly responsible for the financial, administrative, and student management work of the research group,  as well as the genotype identification of genetically engineered mice.